IEvangelist/davidpine.net/content/blog/blazing-chuck.md

 ### `@functions`

-Functions can exist anywhere in the `*.cshtml` file, however it is most common and best practice to place them at the bottom of the file.
+Functions can exist anywhere in the `*.razor` file, however it is most common and best practice to place them at the bottom of the file.
 These "functions" will serve as the __C#__ source code for the component.
 In our example we `override` the `Task` returning `OnInitAsync` method.
-This is one of several <a href="https://learn-blazor.com/pages/lifecycle-methods/" target="_blank">lifecycle methods</a>.
+This is one of several {{< url-link "lifecycle methods" "https://learn-blazor.com/pages/lifecycle-methods/" >}}.
 We express our `override` as the invocation of the `GetJokeAsync` method.
 The `GetJokeAsync` method toggles the `_isLoading` flag, and makes an `async` call to the "Internet Chuck Norris Database" API.
 We use the `HttpClient` that has been injected into our component instance to call the `GetJsonAsync` function given the URL and type-parameter of our `Result` object.
 The `Result` object contains the __C#__ representation of the returned JSON result, which has the joke.

 # Markup